 Two separate weeks available!
 (Consider coming along for both as programming will differ)

-Week 1: Arrive Sunday February 22, 2026, depart Saturday February 28, 2026
+Week 1: Arrive Sunday February 21, 2027, depart Saturday February 27, 2027

-Week 2: Arrive Sunday March 1, 2026, depart Saturday March 7, 2026
+Week 2: Arrive Sunday February 28, 2027, depart Saturday March 6, 2027

 Travel Journal Workshop at Posada San Sebastián

-Workshop fee includes private room with bath, private door-to-door transport from Guatemala City Airport to Posada San Sebastián in the heart of Antigua, all meals (including dinner the night of your arrival and breakfast on the morning of departure) as well as all entry fees to sketching destinations and other class related activities.
+Antigua workshop fee includes private room with bath, private door-to-door transport from Guatemala City Airport to Posada San Sebastián in the heart of Antigua, all meals (including dinner the night of your arrival and breakfast on the morning of departure) as well as all entry fees to sketching destinations and other class related activities.

 Amy will provide gentle instruction and inspiration along the way to established artists and beginners alike in skills necessary to creating a memorable travel journal such as basic watercolor techniques, drawing exercises, etc.